Skip Schumaker

-Jared Michael "Skip" Schumaker (/ˈʃuːmɑːkɚ/ SHOO-mah-kər; born February 3, 1980) is an American professional baseball player, coach and manager, who is the manager of the Miami Marlins of Major League Baseball (MLB).
-He was an outfielder and second baseman for the St. Louis Cardinals, Los Angeles Dodgers, and Cincinnati Reds.
-He previously served as a bench coach for the Cardinals and San Diego Padres.
+Jared Michael "Skip" Schumaker (/ˈʃuːmɑːkɚ/ SHOO-mah-kər; born February 3, 1980) is an American professional baseball manager and former outfielder and second baseman who currently serves as the manager of the Texas Rangers of Major League Baseball (MLB).
+He played in MLB for the St. Louis Cardinals, Los Angeles Dodgers, and Cincinnati Reds, and has previously managed for the Miami Marlins.

-High school and college
+Schumaker made his MLB debut with the Cardinals in 2005 and was a member of the 2011 World Series championship team.
+After playing for the Cardinals through 2012, he played for the Dodgers and Reds before retiring after the 2015 season.
+He coached for the Padres and Cardinals, and then managed the Marlins from 2023 to 2024, winning the National League Manager of the Year Award in 2023.
+After joining the Texas Rangers as an advisor in 2025, he became their manager for the 2026 season.

+Early life and education

 Schumaker graduated from Aliso Niguel High School in Aliso Viejo, California.
-He enrolled at the University of California, Santa Barbara to play college baseball for the UC Santa Barbara Gauchos.
+In his first year of college, he attended Loyola Marymount University to play college baseball for the Loyola Marymount Lions in 1999.
+He started 11 games at shortstop and had a batting average of .238 over 27 games played, including two games in the NCAA Tournament.
+He transferred to the University of California, Santa Barbara to play college baseball for the UC Santa Barbara Gauchos.
 In 2001, his only year with regular playing time, Schumaker had 100 total hits for a batting average of an even .400, while recording 41 runs batted in (RBIs).